 - Form Submission:

-- Any required forms are filled and digitally signed.
+- Any required forms are filled out and digitally signed.
+Enables patients to complete necessary administrative or medical forms before seeing a provider.

 - Payment and Confirmation: